 Even though Discovery has only been around for 29 episodes, it already holds the record for most female producers of any Trek property with 12 out of 45.
 The next best is Picard with six, and the worst (besides TOS, which had a big fat goose egg), is TAS with only one (D.C. in the house!).

 The movies, unfortunately, are still sadly lacking when it comes to female representation in the producer's arena.
 The most female producers any single movie has had was three (out of eleven) for Beyond, and there have been ZERO female producers of color for ANY of the movies.
 Here's hoping the next one gets its act together.

 Looking for more women behind the scenes?
-Hop the nearest transporter beam and join us next time for post number three, The Unseen Women of Star Trek: Directors.
+Hop on the nearest transporter and join us next time for post number three, The Unseen Women of Star Trek: Directors.
 Or, if you missed the first post, head over to Ten Forward to read up on Trek's women writers.